MicrosoftDocs/ai-builder/ai-builder-docs/share-model.md

 When you select the share action, a share panel is displayed.
 This is where you select Common Data Service users and teams in your organization, and share your model with them.

 - "Sharing your model" with a user means give this user or team the ability to see and run your model.
 - "Sharing your model" doesn't mean this user/team will be able to edit it, retrain it, or publish it.
 - "Sharing your model" doesn't mean this user/team will be able to access the data you used to train your model.

-## Model list pivots
+## Model list views

-The models you created and the models which were shared with you are now available in Model list under 2 different pivots:
+The models you create and the models that are shared with you are now shown in model list under two different views:

-  -My models
-  -Shared with me
+- **My models**
+- **Shared with me**

+ > [!NOTE]
-If you are an Administrator of the environment, you will also be able to see all models under 'Shared with me' pivot, whether explicitely shared or not.
+ > If you are an administrator of the environment,  all models in your environment appear under **Shared with me** view, whether shared or not.

-When a model is shared with you, you have 'User' permission on it, so you can use it in Apps or Flow.
-You cannot view details, or edit it: you cannot perform any action from a model in this list.
+When a model is shared with you, you have user permissions on it, so you can use it in apps or flows.
+You cannot view details or edit the model.
+No actions are available for you to perform on models in the **Shared with me** list.

-It may happen that as Administrator, or as Owner of a model, you only have the Delete action available: that means that this model type is not supported any more, likely because it was in preview and Administrator has chosen to disable models in preview. (see   Administer AI Builder -> Enable or disable AI Builder preview features)
+It may happen that as administrator or owner of a model, only the **Delete** action is available.
+This happens when the model type is no longer supported.
+It may be that the model type was a preview feature,  and the administrator [disabled AI Builder preview features](administer.md#enable-or-disable-ai-builder-preview-features).

 ## FAQ